h2non/paco/README.rst

 Built on top of `asyncio`_, paco provides missing capabilities from Python `stdlib` to write asynchronous cooperative multitasking in a nice-ish way, plus higher-order function goodness.

-paco can be your utility belt to deal with I/O-bound non-blocking concurrent code in a bette and elegant way.
+paco can be your utility belt to deal with I/O-bound non-blocking concurrent code in a better and elegant way.

 Features
 --------